Skip to content

 Connect Buildkite to GitHub with secure, short-lived tokens.

-Chinmina Bridge is a simple web service that acts as an intermediary between a Buildkite installation and a related Github App.
+Chinmina Bridge is a simple web service that acts as an intermediary between a Buildkite installation and a related GitHub App.
 Buildkite agents can request ephemeral GitHub access tokens from Chinmina Bridge, removing the need to store Deploy Keys or Personal Access Tokens long term.

 Buildkite connecting to GitHub via Chinmina

-There are two substantial benefits here:
+There are two substantial benefits when Chinmina Bridge is integrated with your Buildkite stack:

 4. With KMS, the highly sensitive private key cannot be extracted.
-When configured
+When configured as described in our guide, the Chinmina service uses KMS to sign the GitHub JWT, and never has access to the raw key material.

 Once configured, Buildkite pipelines get automatic read access to their source repository.
 This reduces complexity in the provisioning process.